ntrtd/d365-agent/docs/guides/embedding-ui-in-lob.md

     *   Or, "Add a new task to follow up next week."
 *   **Processing:**
     1. The `d365-agent-ui` sends the prompt and the contextual `Opportunity ID` / `Customer ID` (via `useCopilotReadable`) to the `d365-agent-orchestrator`.
-    2. The CopilotKit Runtime in the orchestrator routes the request to a "SalesLangGraphAgent".
+    2. The CopilotKit Runtime in the orchestrator might first pass the request to a `MasterOrchestratorAgent`, which identifies the sales context and routes it to the domain-specific "SalesLangGraphAgent".
     3. The SalesLangGraphAgent uses the provided context:
         *   For the communication summary, it uses `d365-agent-mcpclient-ts` to call tools on `d365-agent-mcpserver-dotnet` to fetch related emails, phone calls, and appointments from D365 for that opportunity/contact.
 It then summarizes them.
         *   For drafting an email, it fetches relevant details and generates a draft.